BoggyBumblebee/mac-os-playbook/full-mac-setup.md

     - Open Photos and make sure iCloud sync options are correct
     - Open Music, make sure computer is authorized, and set Library sync options
   - Install old-fashioned apps:
-    - Install Microsoft Office from Office365
+    - Install Blackmagic Tools...
+      - Media Express
+      - Desktop Video Setup
+      - LiveKey
+    - Sign into Microsft 365 for Office to Work
-    - Install Adobe Acrobat Reader from Creative Cloud
+    - Sign into Adobe Creative Cloud for Adobe Acrobat to work
-    - Install JetBrains Toolbox and the following IDEs within it...
+    - Sign into JetBrains Toolbox and install...
       - DataGrip
       - Fleet
       - GoLand